3 Steps to Improve Yourself Forever

-Clear cites the effects of simply improving 1 percent every day.
-If you were to improve at an activity 1 percent, you would improve results by thirty-seven times in a year!
+Clear cites the effects of simply improving one percent every day.
+If you were to improve at an activity one percent, you would improve results by thirty-seven times in a year!

 Think about that in the context of what you’re trying to improve: one more sales call per day, one healthy meal per day, one short walk per day.
-A 1 percent consistent, positive movement can improve your results by thirty-seven times in a year!
+A one percent consistent, positive movement can improve your results by thirty-seven times over the next year.

 “This can be a difficult concept to appreciate in daily life.
 We often dismiss small changes because they don’t seem to matter very much in the moment,” Clear writes.
 “It is only when looking back over two, five or perhaps ten years later that the value of good habits and the cost of bad ones becomes strikingly apparent.”